projectcalico/calico/README.md

 ### Docker

-After building the docker image (see above), you can run Felix with, for example:
+After building the docker image (see above), you can run Felix and log to screen with, for example:
 `docker run --privileged --net=host -e FELIX_LOGSEVERITYSCREEN=INFO calico/felix`

 ### Debs and RPMs